Luayabbas1981/cross-numbers/README.md

 # Crossed Numbers

-Crossed Numbers game presents players with the task of reaching a target value by strategically applying a series of operations (additions, subtractions, multiplications, divisions) to a starting value.
+MOP "Mathematic operations puzzle" game presents players with the task of reaching a target value by strategically applying a series of operations (additions, subtractions, multiplications, divisions) to a starting value.
 Despite its apparent simplicity, the game can become quite challenging as players progress.

 ## References